pkra/proposal--server-side-math/proposal.md

 from a browsers render tree to compute SVG structures.

-* The main tasks to make it a server side application are therefore to isolate MathJax's SVG output to run without a DOM **more details here**
+* The main tasks to make it a server side application are therefore to isolate MathJax's SVG output to run without a DOM.
+Currently, the SVG output processor converts the internal MathML representation into DOM elements within the page.
+  One approach would be to create a document fragment into which the SVG output would be added, and then serialize that after it is complete.
+This would require only small changes to the core SVG output jax.
+Alternatively, since all element creation is done through a small set of functions, these could be replaced by ones that produce a serialization of the output directly.

-* An important aspect of computing SVG representations is to gauge appropriate sizes for the rendered page and text where the mathematical formula will be embedded into.
-In order to obtain this information we need to add APIs to pass through em-size, ex-size, PPI, textwidth from DOM/HTML for **more details here**
+* An important aspect of computing SVG representations is to gauge appropriate sizes for the rendered page and text where the mathematical formula eventually will be placed.
+The SVG renderer needs to know the em-size and ex-size of the surrounding font (in terms of pixels), and the width of the space available for the mathematics.
+The latter is needed to allow line-breaking to occur properly, and to position equation numbers in the proper locations.
+This information will need to be provided to the SVG renderer since it normally obtains these from the DOM.

 Contrary to MathJax, ChromeVox's speech rule engine depends less on information from DOM but can also work with alternative XML representation.
 Thus, decoupling